 Stripe is the payment interface used by ClubZap to handle online payments for club membership and other fundraising initiatives.
-To use Stripe you will need to create an account first which will be used for transferring payments into your clubs account for online payments.
+To use Stripe you will need to create an account first which will be used for transferring money into your clubs account for online payments.
 It only takes 2 minutes and you will need your Bank IBAN number!

 Setting up your stripe account is via 2 short steps:

-- Create your account
+Create your account